Plans that may interest you

 When you’re in a European airport, you’re almost certain to find a Vodafone shop.
 Their data SIM card features Internet at 4G and 5G speed.
 Additionally, they may have a SIM card with coverage for different European countries.

 When you visit an Orange shop in Europe, you will most likely be asked for your passport if you are going to buy the SIM card that they offer.
 In addition, you should keep in mind that their SIM cards include calls, messages, and data for surfing.
+If you travel to the USA, you may be interested in the cost of Orange roaming in that destination.

 When you arrive in Europe, you will also find Yoigo operator stores that offer 20 GB browsing per month, with free roaming in Europe and unlimited free calls!